 Pete: I wish there was a short answer for this one, and there really isn’t.
 When you issue equity to someone, they’re always going to have that equity.
 The question then becomes are they employees for the life of the company or not.
 If you don’t have an employment agreement, the answer is they may very well be.
 You really don’t want that scenario to happen.
 We do a couple of things.
 The first is everybody working in a company should have some type of an employment agreement.
 Even though it sounds funny you would have an employment agreement with your own company, but you want people to be fireable, and the reason is if they don’t perform you want to be able to get them off your company and take away their authority.

 That’s always a very awkward conversation to have, especially when you only have two founders, because that means one of them is going to be firing the other one.
 The reality is you’re going to grow, and when you grow you’re going to have a bigger board of directors, you’re going to have different executive officers and things like that.
 You should plan for the fact that you may want to leave the company yourself, and that should be part of your planning.
-I think a company with a growth strategy, especially if you get up there in years, you’re not in your 20s anymore, you’re going to think about wanting to retire, and hopefully there’ll be enough money where you don’t work at the company anyhow.
+I think a company with a growth strategy, especially if you get up there in years, you’re not in your 20s anymore, you’re going to think about wanting to retire, and hopefully there will be enough money where you don’t work at the company anyhow.
 You’re going to have a personal exit strategy in that regard.

 The other thing that lawyers can help with is to have your stock plan vest in over time or something along that lines, so that if people don’t perform or stop performing, and you sever their relationship with the company they don’t continue to earn all the equity.
 I know I switched topics a little bit there, but I’ll go on and explain that usually even among founders when you divvy up the initial shares you should plan for the fact that one or more of them may have a problem completing their obligation over the next few years.
 They might meet a girl and run off, or maybe life happens, family member dies, or they die, or something along those lines, and they never perform.
 If they’re sitting there with 30% of the company, then you’re going to have a little bit of a problem.
 You’ve given away 30% of your company to somebody that will never do the role you were hoping they would do, whether it’s bring in money or sales or write code, or whatever.